mike14747/nodejs-mysql/README.md

 * create a mysql database using the schema in: **bamazon.sql**

-* create a connection.js file in the root directory with the following contents:
+* create a connection.js file with the following contents:

 ```
 var mysql = require("mysql");